Sunday 1 September 1940

 |The London headlines are not quite as bombastic as in mid-August.
 Sunday Express, 1 September 1940.|

-Battle of the Atlantic: Italian submarines have been operating off the Azores and Canary Islands for about two months with results that have under-performed expectations but still hold promise.
+Battle of the Atlantic: Italian submarines have been operating off the Azores and Canary Islands for about two months with results that have underperformed expectations but still hold promise.
 For submarines based in Italy, these patrol stations require passage through the Straits of Gibraltar, which the British are trying to close down.
-Aside from the British presence, this also involves a lengthy, tiring and time-consuming transit to and from patrol stations in the Atlantic.
+Aside from the British presence, this also involves a lengthy, tiring and time-consuming transit to and from their patrol stations in the Atlantic which effectively reduces the size of the fleet.
+There appears to be a solution now.

 U-101 (Kptlt.
 Fritz Frauenheim), on her third patrol and first out of Lorient, finds a straggler from Convoy OB 205 northwest of Ireland.
 It is 3867-ton Croatian (maybe now Greek?) freighter Efploia.
 Frauenheim puts a torpedo into the Efploia which badly damages it.
 The ship is later scuttled by destroyer HMS Anthony, which rescues the entire crew.